gnaoh09/sound_classification/README.md

-Sound classification using CNN-LSTM model and CNN model only
+Sound classification using and CNN model only